The best wireless chargers to juice up your Samsung Galaxy Z Flip 3

 Getting the best wireless charger for the Galaxy Z Flip 3

 It's important to note that simply buying the most powerful, most expensive wireless charging pad won't necessarily mean you're getting the best option for the Galaxy Z Flip 3.
 Though wireless charging technology has advanced, the Galaxy Z Flip 3 doesn't take advantage of the most advanced tech.
-In fact, it can only support a top speed of 10W while wireless charging.
-Wired charging can go up to 15W, so either way, you're not getting the stunningly fast charging speeds some phones are now offering.
+In fact, it can only support a top speed of 10W while wirelessly charging.
+Wired charging can go up to 15W, so either way, you're not getting the stunningly fast charging rates some phones are now offering.

 Though the phone tops out at 10W charging, even if you use a 15W charger with Samsung's Fast Wireless Charging 2.0 profile, you don't have to shy away from 15W wireless chargers like the Anker PowerWave II, as they'll still support the lower 10W speeds with the added benefit of working with other phones.

 You should also pay attention to any charging bricks included, something premium chargers like our top pick, the Samsung Wireless Charger Duo, will often come with.
-For a wireless charging pad to output power at a certain wattage, it needs to have even more power coming in.
+For a wireless charging pad to output power at a specific wattage, it needs even more energy coming in.
 Most pads that include their own power bricks will deliver the max speeds they advertise for at least one device.
 Still, pads that require a separate power brick (and, by extension, a separate purchase) will generally indicate what you need to get the fastest speeds.

 We may earn a commission for purchases using our links.
 Learn more.

-The Galaxy Z Flip 3 is here in more colors the you could imagine, and you should show off or protect those colors with a quality case.
-These are the best cases from Samsung, Spigen, Incipio and beyond.
+The Galaxy Z Flip 3 exists in more colors than you could imagine.
+You should show off and protect those colors with a quality case.
+These are the best cases from Samsung, Spigen, Incipio, and beyond.